macagoraga/cryptofolio/README.md

 # Simple cryptocurrency portfolio in PHP

-### install
+### Requirements
-portfolio.json needs to be writable by the webserver
+lib/data needs to be writable by the webserver to cache images and to write portfolio.json

-`chmod +x on lib/data/portfolio.json`
+`chmod 766 lib/data/`